mjhea0/thinkful-mentor/list_comprehensions/readme.md

 ['A-2', 'A-4', 'B-2', 'B-4']
 ```

 So, you can nest a number of list comprehensions inside of one another; however, by doing so, you often sacrafice readability.
+Notice in the last example set of list comprehensions that there are multiple `if` statements in comprehension.
+This is fairly common: In fact, you can add any number of loop in a list comprehension, and each may have an optional `if` statement associated with it:

+`print ['{}-{}'.format(letter, number) for letter in alpha_list if letter < 'C' for number in num_list if number < 5]`

+This example is fairly complex.
+Can you tell what's happening?
+Beak it down into pieces, if necessary:

+1. First, return the letter from `alpha` list, if it's less than 'C'.
+2. Then, return the number from `num_list` if it's less than 5.

+Make sense?

-## Part 3: Reversed / Iterators
+## Part 3: Iterators

 ```python
 # reversed / iterators - ex3